WHERE SHOULD YOU SUBMIT YOUR PROPOSAL?

 This means you should carefully consider where to submit your proposal.
 If your proposal does not fit the scope of papers being reviewed by a particular Committee or SIG, then you should submit it to the General Pool.
 In the event that Committee/SIG reviewers decide your proposal does not suit their thematic scope, it will not be possible to transfer your submission to a different Committee or SIG (although Committee/SIG reviewers may ask the Program Committee to consider an otherwise strong proposal for inclusion within the General Pool).

 CIES 2020 Miami will accept proposals for contributions in several session formats.
 Proposals in certain formats will undergo double-blind peer review via the All Academic online submission system, while those in other formats will need to be submitted by email for review by the CIES 2020 Program Committee.
-The CIES 2020 All Academic online submission system will open in mid-August 2019 and close on September 25, 2019 via the official conference website, cies2020.org.
+The CIES 2020 All Academic online submission system will open in mid-August 2019 and close on October 1, 2019 (newly extended deadline) via the official conference website, cies2020.org.

 The CIES 2020 Program Committee — in its commitment to foster a climate of inclusion, diversity, and interdisciplinarity— encourages group submissions that include presenters who represent diversity in gender, race, institutional affiliation, theoretical perspectives, methodologies, etc. Homogenous panels such as those in which the presenters represent the same institution, theoretical orientation, methodology, or consist of all cis-gendered males (“manels”) are actively discouraged.